AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Physical and Elemental dmg increases by 15% for 4s after triggering Ultimate evasion | 10 Taking more than 300 Elemental dmg from the currrent valkyrie makes enemies take 20% more total dmg for 10 seconds. | 15 Time slowed enemies take 8V bonus total dmg for 4s | 5
+Enemies damaged by Weapon Actives take 5% bonus Total DMG for 5s.
+Triggering it again resets the duration. | 5 After triggering evasion skill, valk Physical and Elemental DMG +15% for 8s, can be refreshed. | 10 When valk Combo ATK hits an enemy, the target takes 30% more Total DMG for 15s, can be refreshed. | 15

 !!! note
-    Effective for 6.4.
+    Effective for 6.8 2nd Half.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Forbidden Seed | Boundless Logos
-Mid | Memory / Rainbow of Absence / Gold Goblet / Mad King's Mask | The Lonely Moon OR Dreamful Gold Late | Tin Flask or Key to the Deep | The Lonely Moon OR Dreamful Gold
+Early | Burden | It Will Be Written OR Boundless Logos Mid | Mad King's Mask / Forbidden Seed / Feast of Emptiness | Boundless Logos Late | Tin Flask or Key to the Deep | Boundless Logos

 !!! note
-    After you're done with Mobius1 signets completely or when getting into F6 Shop, you can switch to either The Lonely Moon or Dreamful Gold based on your preference.
-It will be your Support Skill for the remainder of the run.
-TLM is recommended, however, for the extra +1 level on Griseo signets.
+    IWBW is for the +1 level on Kevin Signets.
+If it doesn't help you with F4 Double, take Boundless Logos instead of it.

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | AE | BR
-Mid | AE/BK | BR
+Mid | AE | BR/BK
-Late | AE or HB | BR
+Late | AE | BR

 !!! note
-    AE and BR are the staple supports for HTR in the early and mid game.
-AE can later be replaced by BK, and this is strongly recommended in order to help HTR get past Heimdall since she has no attacks that can break his shields.
+    AE and BR are the staple supports for HTR for the entirety of the run.
+By F9 or F10 Shop, you can switch BR for BK to help against Heimdall.

 ####<p align="center">Elysia - Signet of ■■</p>